 She completed her Bachelor of Music at the New England Conservatory in Boston with James Buswell and Nicholas Kitchen, and previously studied with Lex Korff de Gidts (Conservatory of Amsterdam).
 At graduation, she was awarded the John Cage Award for her contribution to new music.

 Diamanda received her Masters of Music from the Royal Conservatory of the Hague, studying with Vera Beths.
-She was awarded the Nicolai Prize for the most special exceptional recital.
+She was awarded the Nicolai Prize for the most exceptional recital.

 Current projects include the editing and premiering of a new series of violin studies by Garth Knox, and a duo with pianist Helena Basilova focusing on early 20th century Eastern European repertoire.